hacktail/r4lcd/README.md

     // Pins::new take in the pins we defined, configures them
     // and sends us back a struct with the configured pins
-    // this struct is used to tell which lcd the functions are going to use let mut my_lcd = lcd::pins::Pins::new(pins);
+    // this struct is used to tell which pins the functions are going to use
+    // you can think of these group of pins as an lcd, if you declare multiple pins then you can use multiple lcds let mut my_lcd = lcd::pins::Pins::new(pins).expect("Couldn't get pin");

     // begin() sets up the lcd.
-It takes in two arguments, which lcd and how many display lines the lcd has lcd::configuration::begin(&mut my_lcd, 2);
+The second argument is the amount of display lines your display has.
+Currently only 1 and 2 lines are supported lcd::configuration::begin(&mut my_lcd, 2);

-    // this configures the lcd have blinking cursors and that the power to the screen should be on lcd::configuration::settings(&mut my_lcd, CursorMode::Blink, PowerMode::On);
+    // this configures the lcd to have blinking cursors and that the power to the screen should be on lcd::configuration::settings(&mut my_lcd, CursorMode::Blink, PowerMode::On);

     // here we write "Wowie!" to the scren lcd::write::write(&mut my_lcd, "Wowie!");

     // mvc, which means "move cursor", moves the cursor the the x and y coordinates on the screen.
     // here we're moving the cursor to column 3 row 2 lcd::cursor::mvc(&mut my_lcd, 2, 1); // the function uses index numbers

     // here we write "2 lines :0" on the second line lcd::write::write(&mut my_lcd, "2 lines :o");
 }